Ehsan-Yaghoubi/You-Look-So-Different-Haven-t-I-Seen-You-a-Long-Time-Ago/README.md

 ## Preprocessing:
 1. extract [body-keypoints](https://colab.research.google.com/drive/1-invDDFpyVFlVuJSAV6AWyZgh4rNc3vF?usp=sharing) and body masks (using mask_extraction.py)
-2. prepare the noneID dataset by running `Preprocessing.py` you can skip the above steps, as we have provided the processed data at the links below (Please ask for the original data form the provider of each dataset):
+2. prepare the noneID dataset by running `Preprocessing.py`

+You can skip the above steps, as we have provided the processed data at the links below (Please ask for the original data form the provider of each dataset):

 [LTCC data: 1.2 GB](https://drive.google.com/file/d/1g2CKswZFDxovJinkEDvfoSaqpRuw3qAB/view?usp=sharing)